-Mr. Sy, 60 years old, Filipino, was elected to the Board on 9 June 2009.
+Mr. Sy, 61 years old, Filipino, was elected to the Board on 9 June 2009.
 Previously, he served as director of the Company from April 1996 to April 1998 and from June 1999 to December 23, 2008.
-Mr. Sy has been the Corporate Secretary of the Company since July 1994.
-Mr. Sy is concurrently Vice President for Corporate Communications & Advertising Division of Megaworld Corporation and sits in the boards of First Oceanic Property Management, Inc., Andresons Global, Inc., Asia Finest Cuisine, Inc. and Eastin Holdings, Inc. Mr. Sy previously worked as Advertising Manager of Consolidated Distillers of the Far East, Inc., Creative Director of AdCentrum Advertising, Inc., Copy Chief of Admakers, Inc. and Peace Advertising Corporation, and Creative Associate of Adformatix, Inc. Mr. Sy graduated with honors from the Ateneo de Manila University with a bachelor's degree in Communication Arts.
+Mr. Sy was Corporate Secretary of the Company since July 1994 until his resignation on 31 March 2011.
+Mr. Sy is concurrently serves in the boards of First Oceanic Property Management, Inc.,, Asia Finest Cuisine, Inc. and Eastin Holdings, Inc. Mr. Sy previously worked as Advertising Manager of Consolidated Distillers of the Far East, Inc., Creative Director of AdCentrum Advertising, Inc., Copy Chief of Admakers, Inc. and Peace Advertising Corporation, and Creative Associate of Adformatix, Inc. Mr. Sy graduated with honors from the Ateneo de Manila University with a bachelor's degree in Communication Arts.